DidiNDexter/Student_Management_System/CONTRIBUTING.md

 * Follow standard C# naming conventions (PascalCase for types and methods, camelCase for parameters and local variables).
 * Keep methods small and single-purpose.
-* Avoid hard-coded connection strings — use a single configuration location or clearly commented placeholders.
+* Avoid hard-coded connection strings, use a single configuration location or clearly commented placeholders.
 * When adding SQL, prefer parameterized queries or stored procedures to avoid SQL injection.
 * Add comments where logic is non-obvious.